 - Oregon School Boards Association: Serves boards for K-12 school districts, education service districts, community colleges and the State Board of Education.
 Practices legislative advocacy at state and federal levels.

-- Confederation of Oregon School Administrators: Represents Oregon school leaders at the state and U.S. Capitol buildings.
+- Coalition of Oregon School Administrators: Represents Oregon school leaders at the state and U.S. Capitol buildings.